Skip to content

 For a detailed explanation of the differences between debouncing and throttling, take a look at this article.

-While this process isn’t directly related to store persistence, it can still impact what gets saved.
-When the store is saved, the data written to disk comes from Rust’s cache at that moment.
+While this process isn’t directly related to store persistence, it can still affect what gets saved.
+When a store is saved, the data written to disk comes from Rust’s cache at that moment.
 If the synchronization hasn’t finished yet, Rust might still be working with outdated values.